 An API creator blocks subscription to an API as a way of disabling access to it and managing its usage and monetization.
-A blocking can be temporary or permanent.
-You get an
+A subscription blocking can be temporary or permanent.
+There is an unblocking facility to allow API invocations back.

 - Block production and sandbox access: API access is blocked with both production and sandbox keys.

 - Block production access only: Allows sandbox access only.
-Useful when you want to fix and test an issue in an API.
-Rather than blocking all access, you can block production access only, allowing the developer to fix and test.
+This is useful when you want to fix and test an issue in an API.
+Rather than blocking all access, you can block production access only, allowing the developer to fix and test it.

 - Create two APIs by the names